Humanity+

-The organization was named to identify with meaning more than human, beyond conditions that inhibit intelligence and toward a more humble, creative, and human humanity.
-It was originally conceived to reach transhumanists throughout the world.

-Leadership

-Humanity+ is a 501(c)(3) nonprofit international educational organization with a membership, Board of Directors, and Executive Director.
-The current Board of Directors include Chair Ben Goertzel, Vice Chair José Cordeiro, Secretary Nell Watson, Treasurer Amy Li, Legal Advisor Paul Spiegel, Gabriel Rothblatt, and Didier Coeurnelle.

-The leadership of Humanity+ is its Executive Director Natasha Vita-More, who leads the foresight and vision of the organization, decision making strategies, coordination of the Board, and the day-to-day operations.

 History

 Humanity+, Inc. originated as an organization under the name World Transhumanist Association.
 In 1998, the World Transhumanist Association (WTA) was founded by Nick Bostrom and David Pearce.
 In 2002, it was incorporated as a 501(c)(3) non-profit corporation.
 WTA began working toward the recognition of transhumanism as a legitimate subject of scientific inquiry and public policy, and to add to the academic presence already created by Extropy Institute in the fields of computer science, AI, nanotechnology, and philosophy.

 At its inception, WTA officials considered that social forces could undermine their futurist visions and needed to be addressed.
 A particular concern is the equal access to human enhancement technologies across classes and borders.

-In 2006, William Saletan reported a political struggle within World Transhumanist Association that erupted in 2004 largely between the libertarian right and the liberal left resulting in a centre-leftward positioning that continued to polarize politics under its former executive director James Hughes.
+In 2006, William Saletan reported that a political struggle within the World Transhumanist Association had erupted in 2004 largely between the libertarian right and the liberal left, resulting in a centre-left-leaning position that continued to polarize politics under its former executive director James Hughes.
+In its mission statement as of 2025, Humanity+ rejects anthropocentrism.

-In 2008, as part of a rebranding effort, the WTA changed its leadership and rebranded its corporate name to "Humanity+" in order to disassociate from political turmoil, to project a more humane image and to include a more diverse expression of transhumanism.
-The official name change was filed with the Secretary of state and its Articles of Incorporation were amended in 2011.

-Over the past two decades, Humanity+ leadership has worked to be more inclusive of diverse ideological, political, and religious views that support its mission, as well as diverse ethnicities, sexualities, and other positions that may cause bias and prejudice.
-It has become less focused on politics and more focused on longevity, social issues including diversity and plurality, the larger issues concerning the ecosystem.
-The past two decades have developed conferences under the title of H+ Summit and Humanity+ @ Beijing, Harvard, Parsons The New School of Design and Caltech.
-The 2020 H+ Summit 2020 was a virtual online event, with over 3,000 people in attendance.
-Humanity+ continues to co-host and sponsor the global TransVision conferences.

-Programs and activities

-Conferences and summits

-The Humanity+ Conferences, H+ Summits, and TransVision conferences are held throughout the world.
-In 2011 New York City was the host, in 2012 San Francisco, in 2018, Beijing, in 2019, London, and 2021 Madrid.